-On the Uplink Capacity of Cellular CDMA and TDMA over Nondispersive Channels

-Hikmet Sari(1), Heidi Steendam(2), Marc Moeneclaey(2)

-(1) Alcatel Access Systems Division

-5, rue Noel-Pons

-92734 Nanterre Cedex, France

-Hikmet.Sari@alcatel.fr

-Abstract - We investigate the interuser interference on the uplink channel (from users to base station) in cellular code-division multiple access (CDMA) and time-division multiple access (TDMA) systems.
-The results indicate that for the same total bandwidth occupancy and maximum number of users per cell, interuser interference is approximately 10 dB higher in CDMA in fully-loaded cells.
-The implication of these results is that for the same total bandwidth and number of users per cell, TDMA gives superior bit error rate (BER) performance, as confirmed by our numerical results on additive white Gaussian noise (AWGN) channels as well as on flat Rayleigh fading channels.
-Alternatively, CDMA needs approximately 10 times more bandwidth than TDMA to achieve the same signalto-interference (S/I) ratio and bit error rate performance in fully loaded cells.
+On the Downlink Capacity of Cellular CDMA and TDMA over Nondispersive Channels Hikmet Sari(1), Heidi Steendam(2), Marc Moeneclaey(2) (1) Alcatel Radio Communications Division 5, rue Noel-Pons 92734 Nanterre Cedex, France Hikmet.Sari@alcatel.fr (2) TELIN/DIGCOM University of Ghent, St. Pietersnieuwstraat 41 B-9000 Gent, Belgium Marc.Moeneclaey@telin.rug.ac.be Abstract - We investigate the multiuser interference on the downlink channel (from base station to users) in cellular code-division multiple access (CDMA) and time-division multiple access (TDMA) systems.
+The results indicate that for the same total bandwidth occupancy and maximum number of users per cell, multiuser interference is approximately 10 dB higher in CDMA in fully-loaded cells.
+The implication of these results is that for the same total bandwidth and number of users per cell, TDMA gives significantly superior bit error rate (BER) performance, as confirmed by our numerical results on additive white Gaussian noise (AWGN) channels as well as on flat Rayleigh fading channels.
+Alternatively, CDMA needs approximately 10 times more bandwidth than TDMA to achieve the same signal-to-interference ratio (SIR) and bit error rate (BER) performance in fullyloaded cells.
+1. INTRODUCTION Code-division multiple access (CDMA) has become very popular over the past few years, not only in mobile and personal communications, but also in other applications including fixed wireless access and satellite systems.
+While it is undeniable that this multiple access technique has the virtue of freeing operators from frequency planning, the capacity of CDMA and its comparison to timedivision multiple access (TDMA) has been a very controversial issue often dominated by commercial interests.
+In addition, comparisons are usually made between systems in which TDMA and CDMA are only one ingredient among many others.

-1. INTRODUCTION

-Code-division multiple access (CDMA) has become very popular over the past few years, not only in mobile and personal communications, but also in other applications including fixed wireless access and satellite systems.
-While it is undeniable that this multiple access technique has the virtue of easing frequency planning, the capacity of CDMA and its comparison to timedivision multiple access (TDMA) has been a very controversial issue often dominated by commercial interests.
-In addition, comparisons are usually made between systems in which TDMA or CDMA is only one ingredient among many others.
 The consequence of this is that the capacity of CDMA is still not a well understood issue which needs further clarification.
+The purpose of the present paper is to compare the downlink capacity of cellular CDMA and TDMA.